 What AI platforms are available?

-When adopting an AI strategy, it’s important to know what sorts of software are available for business-focused AI.
+When adopting an AI strategy, it’s important to know what software is available for business-focused AI.
 There are a wide variety of platforms available from the usual cloud computing suspects like Google, AWS, Microsoft and IBM, and choosing the right one can mean the difference between success and failure.